-cargo drainage ships, the and pumping arrangements are to be such as to prevent the build-up of free surfaces.
-In such case, the drainage system is to be sized to remove no less than 125% of the combined capacity of both the water-spraying system pumps and the required number of fire hose nozzles.
-The drainage system valves are to be operable from outside the protected space at a position in the vicinity of the extinguishing system Bilge controls. wells are to be of sufficient holding capacity and are to be arranged at the side shell of the ship at a distance from each other of not more than in each watertight compartment.
-If this is not possible, the adverse effect upon stability of the added weight and free surface of water is to account to the extent taken into by Tasneef deemed necessary approval of the stability information.
+in cargo ships, the drainage and pumping arrangements are to be such as to prevent the build-up of free surfaces.
+In such case, the drainage system is to be sized to remove no less than 125% of the combined capacity of both the waterspraying system pumps and the required number of fire hose nozzles.
+The drainage system valves are to be operable from outside the protected space at a position in the vicinity of the extinguishing system controls.
+Bilge wells are to be of sufficient holding capacity and are to be arranged at the side shell of the ship at a distance from each other of not more than 40 m in each watertight compartment.
+If this is not possible, the adverse effect upon stability of the added weight and free surface of water is to be taken into account to the extent deemed necessary by Tasneef in its approval of the stability information.

-d) Fire Extinguishers:
+d) Fire extinguishers